Earth Notes: On Website Technicals (2020-03)Updated 2022-10-23 15:00 GMT.

 loading=lazy in place.
 (FF75 basically starts loading a lazy image only when just in the viewport.)
 That may cover ~7% of browsers; Edge may be just ahead of Firefox in usage, and be built on Chromium, but I don't think that lazy loading is on by default.

-I've also started emitting information to allow computation of the entire (passive, ie no user action) page weight, assuming no lazy loading.
+I have also started emitting information to allow computation of the entire (passive, ie no user action) page weight, assuming no lazy loading.
 I then expect to use that to provide warnings for over-heavy pages.

 2020-03-18: Coronavirus Stuff